ArpitDhasmana/intermediate-module4/README.md

 # Degen Token

-Simple overview of use/purpose.
+Degen Token (DGNT) is an ERC20 token designed to serve as both a cryptocurrency and an in-game currency for decentralized applications.

 ## Description

-Degen Token (DGNT) is an ERC20 token designed to serve both as a cryptocurrency and an in-game currency for decentralized applications.
+Degen Token (DGNT) is a smart contract built using Solidity and leverages the OpenZeppelin library for secure and efficient implementation.
 It includes features for minting new tokens, redeeming tokens for items in an in-game store, and burning tokens.
 The contract owner can add new items to the store, which players can then purchase using their DGNT tokens.
-The smart contract is built using Solidity and leverages the OpenZeppelin library for secure and efficient implementation.

 ## Getting Started